tirejs/tire/docs/tire.md

 <span class="us">$(selector [, context])</span> <span class="re">Tire</span>

 `$()` is just a shortcut for `tire()`.
-Is another framework or library using `$()` and you like to continue to use it, you can use tire's `$.noConflict()` to fix it.
+If another framework or library is using `$()` and you like to continue to use it, you can use tire's `$.noConflict()` to fix it.

-This function is used to create tire collections, wrapp DOM nodes or create elements from HTML string.
-Tire support the basic selectors but in a modern browser advanced selectors are supported as well via `document.querySelectorAll`.
+This function is used to create Tire collections, wrapp DOM nodes or create elements from HTML string.
+Tire support the basic selectors, but in a modern browser advanced selectors are supported as well via `document.querySelectorAll`.

-The function will take to parameters, the first is a selector and the second is the context where you are searching for the DOM node.
+The function will take two parameters, the first is a selector and the second is the context where you are searching for the DOM node.
 If no context is given the context will be `document`.
 If a tire collection is given it will just return the given collection.

 ```javascript
 $('#foo') // returns the element with the id foo